I finally had the chance to watch Adam Curtis’s documentary, “All watched over by machines of loving grace”. At least the first episode, anyway.

 Moreover, our channels of communication are businesses exclusively after making money.
 In the ‘humdog’ days, it was CompuServ and America On Line, now it’s Google, Facebook, twitter and the likes.
 Whether we’re nurturing the feel-good factor inside us, or simply expressing ourselves online, we’re ultimately helping a few business make more bucks.

 Not only that, but it’s gotten worse because there are a limited number of ISPs throughout the globe controlling a handful of cables that deal with the entire internet traffic all over the world.
-Therefore, if any website is hosted on a server according to the terms of the hosting provider, any user accessing has to go through one of the ISPs in the country that are allowed to function under government surveillance.
+Therefore, if any website uses the the low code platform and it is hosted on a server according to the terms of the hosting provider, any user accessing has to go through one of the ISPs in the country that are allowed to function under government surveillance.
 The hosts themselves have to stick to their country’s ISPs and governments and travel through the cables.
 Ultimately, there is no such thing as control-free information on the web.

 Added on to that, social networks like twitter gave birth to the term ‘infleuncers’.
 An influencer is someone who has a lot of followers and therefore his or her word is valuable and results in notable change.
 People go to an influencer for advice.
 In fact, people trust the influencer and are less likely to question.
 In short, an influencer is powerful and has a great say on how matters will be perceived, and thus how we will move forward.
 In short, an influencer is part of the elite.